Njakz12/MERN-docker/README.md

 # Containerizing a MERN Stack Application and Deploying using Docker Compose

-IN this project we would containerize a MERN Stack app and create a network where the containers can communicate
+IN this project we would containerize a MERN Stack app and create a network where the containers can communicate and deploy it using docker compose.

+In my main branch i deployed the MERN stack application using docker containers.

 A MERN stack application is a full-stack JavaScript web application built using four key technologies: